 Beyond Production: The True Value of Household Farming

-What makes this model truly revolutionary isn't just its productivity - it's the holistic benefits it provides:
+What sets this model apart as truly revolutionary is not just its impressive productivity but the wide-ranging benefits it delivers.

 Reimagining American Food Systems